pmathiva/Predicting-cardiac-events-in-patients/README.md

 * Data: http://www.stat.ucla.edu/projects/datasets/cardiac-explanation.html

+* The script is a predictive model based on decision trees to determine if the patient is likely to have one of the four events namely:
+(1) myocardial infarction (MI)
+(2) revascularization by percutaneous transluminal coronary angioplasty (PTCA) (3) coronary artery bypass grafting surgery (CABG)
+(4) cardiac death

 * Graphviz is used to plot the trees

-* The script